 Alternatively, get a front row seat to Lorne’s natural beauty by way of the Foreshore Caravan Park.
 It’s divided into four different sites that cater to all types of campers – including dog friendly, river, park and ocean sites.
 Visit the website to find the site that best caters to your needs.

 There’s a reason Port Fairy was named Wotif 2019 Australian Town of the Year.
 This coastal paradise is home to one of the busiest fishing ports in Victoria, and is considered the last (but not the least) stop on the Great Ocean Road.

 Take in some of the town’s nautical beauty at The Merrijig Inn.
 This cosy historic bed and breakfast feels a little otherworldly, packed with quirky accents, and it’s perfect for a gastronome.
 Dine on home grown produce and savour a cooked breakfast in the sunny, garden-facing atrium.
 Opt to stay in their iconic Attic Room, overlooking Port Fairy’s picturesque wharf.

-Filled with old school coastal charm, the Belfast Cottages will quickly feel like home.
+Filled with old school coastal charm, Ocean Ridge Retreats will quickly feel like home.
 These self-contained cottages are only two minutes from the town centre and are spread out along 1.5 acres of land.
 For an additional fee, guests can choose to book the Swim Spa Room where the luxury hot spa pool is located.

 Drift House is a luxury option.
 Contemporary restoration of a classic two-storey 1850s bluestone manor with luxurious finishes, a delicious locally-sourced breakfast hamper, and designer touches aplenty.
 It isn’t for the budget-friendly, but if you splash some cash you’ll get to experience the 5-star private pool out on the deck.